canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

 For persistent VM, it is necessary to have at least one floating IP available for one tenant.
 It is possible to work only with the VNC console for basic commands, so the IP does not have to be always available.
 However for heavier development on the OpenStack VM, it would be necessary to have it always available.
 This is a requirement we could do case by case.
 Once connected to an OpenStack cloud through either the VNC console or a floating IP, any VMs booted by the same tenant can be connected.
 Complex network schemes can be designed for the OpenStack tenant with the neutron client.
 Connecting between tenants might be possible or not, but this yet to be explored in the [documentation](http://docs.openstack.org/admin-guide-cloud/content/tenant-provider-networks.html).
 For cloud to cloud communication, one floating IP for each cloud is necessary.
 Between OpenStack clouds, one could discover the pool of IPs used by the tenant using the nova client, e.g. `nova floating-ip-list `.

+## Batch processing after OpenStack VMOD session

+If we use OpenStack for VMOD sessions, but continue to use Nimbus for batch processing, we will need to ensure that these images are backward compatible:

+* QCOW2 is the default image format for a snapshot.
+Is this format supported by Nimbus? **Yes** - although some configuration work is required:
+  1. install qemu-nbd on execution nodes
+  2. set qcow2 support to true (http://www.nimbusproject.org/docs/current/admin/reference.html#qcow2-config)

+* Will stock images boot under Nimbus/KVM, or are further changes required (e.g., to partitions, the kernel etc.)?

+* How will we install software needed for batch processing?
+(Condor, VOS)
+  1. install condor (```apt-get|yum install condor```)
+  2. ```wget http://www.canfar.phys.uvic.ca/vospace/nodes/canfar/config/condor_config.local?view=data -O /etc/condor/condor_config.local```
+  3. then, depending on the distribution, it needs to put another file in ```/etc/init.d/coud_scheduler and /etc/sysconfig/cloud_scheduler```